-Our approach naturally handles both the static and dynamic aspects of a musical performance in a general and flexible manner within the coherent theoretical framework of category theory.
-The static data structuring involves the topos, based on the locally Cartesian closed category (LCCC), providing connectivity, relationships through products and limits and colimits.
+Our approach naturally handles both the static and dynamic aspects of a musical performance in a general and flexible manner within the coherent theoretical framework of category theory and the philosophical context of the intension/extension relationship.
+The static data structuring involves the topos, based on the locally Cartesian closed category (LCCC), providing connectivity, and relationships through limits, indexing the position in the score, and colimits, representing the physical sound delivered.
 The dynamic process involves the monad, controlling the adjointness between articulation and intonation, mirroring the activity in the brain.
 The formalism produced can be implemented in a functional programming language such as Haskell.